 Step Completed by Action 1 IESO The IESO executes a number of internal processes using different software tools and manual processes to schedule resources to supply energy and operating reserve to meet requirements.
 2 IESO The IESO issues dispatch instructions to the registered market participant for each of its registered facilities, where there is a change in the quantity to be scheduled from the registered facility relative to the last dispatch instruction issued to the registered facility.
-The IESO will also issue dispatch instructions for each market participant that is also a variable generator when there is a change in the obligation indicator to a mandatory dispatch instruction or a release notification relative to the last dispatch instruction issued with respect to each registered facility for each dispatch interval closely approximate the most recent real-time schedule for that registered facility and dispatch interval.
-The IESO may, however, issue dispatch instructions that depart from the real-time schedule where: The security and adequacy of the system would be endangered by implementing the most recent real-time schedule, The dispatch algorithm has failed, or has produced a real-time schedule that is clearly and materially in error,
+The IESO will also issue dispatch instructions for each market participant that is also a variable generator when there is a change in the obligation indicator to a mandatory dispatch instruction or a release notification relative to the last dispatch instruction issued to the variable generator.
+The IESO will seek to ensure that the dispatch instructions issued with respect to each registered facility for each dispatch interval closely approximate the most recent real-time schedule for that registered facility and dispatch interval.
+The IESO may, however, issue dispatch instructions that depart from the real-time schedule where: The security and adequacy of the system would be endangered by implementing the most recent real-time schedule, • The dispatch algorithm has failed, or has produced a real-time schedule that is clearly and materially in error,